Your brand is more than just your logo and color palette, so a brand refresh should be more than an exercise in graphic design.

 6. Communications/brand audit

-After you’ve established a new and distinctive brand identity system, a communications audit is necessary to ensure that the new system gets applied consistently across every touch point.
+After you’ve established a new and distinctive brand identity system and developed brand standards to reinforce it, a communications audit is necessary to ensure that the new system gets applied consistently across every touch point.
 Take an inventory of anything and everything that uses your logo and all the ways your company communicates to external and internal audiences (emails, proposals, website, signage, etc.).
 You’ll want to evaluate your current communications and create a punch list of all the items that will need to be updated as part of your brand refresh.

 7. Rollout plan

 The last element of the brand refresh and one that is critical to the success of the process, is a plan for rolling out the updated brand both internally and eternally.
 You’ve invested time and resources, so you’ll want to generate excitement and build momentum with the launch of the new platform.
 The specifics on the rollout will depend on the extent of the change from the existing brand.
 But it will be important to communicate to employees, existing clients and prospects the inspiration for the change, some details around the process and the essence of the new brand platform.